Travel Diaries: How An Astrologer Explores The World

 What is your favorite place to visit?
 I love Argentina so much that eventually, I want to live there.
 I just love the place and the people, I love wine, and I see myself having my own vineyard in Valle de Uco.
 I also like that it is so close to Patagonia, which is a place I would love to explore more.

-What is your go-to traveling outfit?
+What is your go-to travelling outfit?
 Baggy black pants with pockets, a comfortable T-shirt, easy-to-remove shoes, a warm sweater, a fanny pack, and my two hats!

 Do you arrive at the airport three hours early?
 Or 30 minutes before boarding?
 I get to the airport 2.5 hours before the flight.
 I'd rather be early than sorry!

-Note: Editors' Note: All prices are in USD.